 Am I Candidate for ReShape Duo:

 The ideal candidate for the ReShape Duo is somebody with a BMI between 30 to 40, and somebody who has tried several times to lose weight through diet and exercise.
-Additionally, a individual with co-morbidities, such as type 2 diabetes, hypertension and high cholesterol are also considered proper candidates for the operation.
+Additionally, an individual with co-morbidities, such as type 2 diabetes, hypertension, and high cholesterol are also considered proper candidates for the operation.

-The area in blue are considered good candidates for this procedure.
+The area in blue is considered a good candidate for gastric balloon procedure.
 Contact us to inquire about your candidacy for this procedure.

 ReShape Duo: Bariatric Operation in Mexico

 Undergoing bariatric surgery in Mexico is a great option for those who need access to qualified bariatric professionals who can perform the procedure in a quick timeline (for more information click here).
-Other benefits by undergoing medical tourism in Mexico include more affordable options and better understanding of the procedure and implant.
-Our surgeons have been performing intragrastric balloon, as a treatment for obesity, for over 10 years.
+Other benefits of undergoing medical tourism in Mexico include more affordable options and a better understanding of the procedure and implant.
+Our surgeons have been performing intragastric balloon, as a treatment for obesity, for over 10 years.
 Contact our helpful team today to learn about our options in Tijuana, Mexico.